dwools/TCSS-504_DungeonAdventureTrivia/readme.txt

 Jackson Davis

-TCSS-504 Iteration 3 ReadMe
+TCSS-504 Iteration 4 ReadMe

 So Far:

-* No issues encountered.
+* Having issues trying to save.

-* Things are going smoothly, we’ve got a running GUI with intuitive menus and a randomized maze / dungeon.
+* We are on a time crunch regarding the issue with saving.
+Items are relatively okay, we just need to finalize.
+  Once we resolve the issue with saving, we're going to have to do the same thing regarding loading.

 Our next steps are:
-* Inserting monsters and items into the map (99% there!)

-* Saving / Loading games (In Progress)
+* Saving / Loading games (Still In Progress)

-* Reading parameters in from the Database (Success!)

-* Combat System -> Iteration 3 project
+* Combat System (Still in progress)

+* Items (Still in progress)